 - Remove the rice from the heat when it is al dente, soft but still firm

 - Add the Parmesan, stir, and cover to "mantecare" the rice for 2 minutes.
-The cheese melts and makes the risotto creamier
+The cheese melts and gives the risotto a creamy texture

 - Pour the rice into the Parmesan wheel and serve immediately